Skip to main content

 The biggest advantage of event-driven architecture - separation of concerns - is also one of its challenges.
 While publishers don't need to know about subscribers, developers do.

-The rage events CLI utility helps you understand what code executes when an event is published by building a tree of event-subscriber relationships.
+The rage events CLI makes the implicit explicit.
+It shows you exactly what happens when an event is published by building a tree of event-subscriber relationships.

 Let's say we have the following events: